ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 semantics = int

 ; This defines an array, the elements
-; of which are to be usedin a CBOR Sequence: sequence = [semantics, scope]
+; of which are to be used in a CBOR Sequence: sequence = [semantics, scope]

 extended_scope = #6.TBD_TAG(<< sequence >>)